KaziRuholKabir/Self-Practicing-Android-Project/README.md

 <p><strong>User Registration:</strong></p>
 <p>To Access main activity of this android application user must need to register.
 Users must have to provide their information.
-Form Validation also done here, So if user gives any wrong info then they will be toasted.</p>
+Form Validation also done here, So if user gives any wrong info then they will be toasted error.</p>
  <br>
    <br>
  <p align="center">